 Red-tailed hawk (Buteo jamiacensis)

-The Zoo is home to one red-tailed hawk.
+The Zoo is home to one male red-tailed hawk, Eric.
+He was born in 1992 and arrived at the Zoo in 2011.
 The red-tailed hawk is a medium-sized bird of prey.
 Their head is distinguished by a hooked beak and supraorbital ridge over the eyes.
-They also have strong legs and talons and broad wings with rounded tips.
 The red-tailed hawk averages between 22 to 25 inches in length with a weight somewhere in the range of 36 to 43 ounces.
 Females are larger than males.

 Status in the wild